 Their journey from Bethlehem to what is Egyptian-controlled territory (which was outside the jurisdiction of Herod) was at least 65 kilometers (40 miles).

 Egypt to Judea and Nazareth

-After Herod dies, Joseph has a dream where an angel tells him it is safe to return to Israel.
+After Herod dies in early 4 B.C., Joseph has a dream where an angel tells him it is safe to return to Israel.
 The family's trip to and from Egypt is a fulfillment of Bible prophecy (Hosea 11:1).
 They soon begin their travel back to Judea and Bethlehem.
 However, as they approach Judea, it is discovered that Herod Archelaus, the eldest surviving son of Herod the Great, is the new ruler of the area (Matthew 2:22).
 Like his father, Archelaus rules with tyranny and cruelty.
 John Gills' Exposition of the Bible states that one time he sent his entire army into Jerusalem's temple, at Passover, in order to kill 3,000 men suspected of sedition.

 Mary and Joseph's travel from Egyptian territory all the way north to Nazareth was a journey of at least 106 miles (170 kilometers)!

 39. Now when they had completed all things according to the law of the Lord, they returned to Galilee, to their own city, Nazareth.
 40. And the little child grew and became strong in spirit, being filled with wisdom; and the grace of God was upon Him (Luke 2:39 - 40)